iflow-dev/iflow/sw/iflow/tests/README.md

 - **Test Cycle State**: Manually trigger state cycling
 - **Set Value "test"**: Programmatically set input value
 - **Clear Value**: Programmatically clear input
+- **Test Clear Button Visibility**: Run automated test for clear button visibility when input is empty

 ## Expected Behavior

 - **inactive**: Filter is empty, no clear button
 - **active**: Filter has value, clear button visible
 - **disabled**: Filter is disabled but has content, clear button visible

+## Automated Test

+The template includes a built-in test for clear button visibility:

+**Test: Clear Button Not Visible When Empty**
+- **Purpose**: Verify that the clearing cross is not visible when the search text field is empty
+- **How to Run**: Click the "Test Clear Button Visibility" button
+- **Expected Result**: Clear button should be hidden (display: none) when input is empty
+- **Test Output**: Shows PASSED/FAILED result with visual feedback and console logging

 ## Troubleshooting